Henrymachiyu/FIPO/README.md

 FIPO is a value-free RL recipe for eliciting deeper reasoning from a clean base model.
 The central idea is simple: GRPO-style training works, but its token credit assignment is too coarse.
 FIPO densifies that signal with a discounted Future-KL term that reflects how the rest of the trajectory evolves after each token.

-## Introduction
+## Overview

 ![Figure 1 overview](assets/readme/fig1.png)

 *Figure 1.
 FIPO vs. baselines on AIME 2024.
 FIPO shows that pure RL training alone can outperform reproduced pure-RL baselines such as DAPO and DeepSeek-R1-Zero-32B, while also producing substantially longer responses on average.*

-Modern reasoning models increasingly rely on **inference-time scaling**: reinforcement learning pushes them toward longer and more deliberate chains of thought.
-But reproducing that behavior cleanly in the open remains difficult, especially without long-CoT supervision or a separate critic.
+- FIPO is a **value-free RL algorithm** designed to overcome reasoning bottlenecks in ORM-based GRPO training.

-This motivates a simple question:
+- Standard GRPO assigns the same outcome-level advantage to every token in a trajectory.
+We argue that this **coarse credit assignment** creates a lower ceiling, because the model cannot distinguish critical reasoning steps from routine continuation tokens.

-> Can we elicit deep reasoning from a clean base model, without relying on long-CoT synthetic data or critic-based token supervision?
+- FIPO replaces that uniform treatment with a **dense advantage formulation**: each token is reweighted by the discounted signed policy shift of its future trajectory.

-Value-free recipes such as DAPO show that GRPO-style training can already improve reasoning, but they often plateau around the 4k-token regime.
-We view this as a **coarse credit-assignment** problem: if every token receives the same outcome-level advantage, the optimizer cannot distinguish critical reasoning pivots from routine continuation tokens.
+- On **Qwen2.5-32B-Base**, FIPO breaks the typical reasoning-length plateau, extending average chain-of-thought length from roughly **4,000** to **10,000+** tokens and improving **AIME 2024 Pass@1** from **50.0%** to a peak of **58.0%**.

-FIPO addresses this limitation with a **future-aware token reweighting mechanism**.
-Instead of only asking whether a sampled response is correct, FIPO also asks whether the updated policy is reinforcing or suppressing the **future trajectory initiated by each token**.
-This yields a denser training signal while staying inside a critic-free GRPO-style loop.
-On **Qwen2.5-32B-Base**, this pushes average reasoning length from roughly **4,000** to **10,000+** tokens and improves **AIME 2024 Pass@1** from **50.0%** to a peak of **58.0%**.
+- More broadly, FIPO suggests that improving **advantage density inside the GRPO framework** is a promising path for eliciting deep reasoning without relying on long-CoT SFT or a separate value model.

 ## Core Change